c-blake/bu/doc/rp.md

 become rather user-idiosyncratic and you need pools of users.

 [^3]: Equivalent awk might be `awk '/w/{print$5>"myPath"}'` - only 33 keydowns,
-winning by quite a bit in this fancier case, at the cost of its bespoke syntax.
+winning by quite a bit in this fancier case, at the cost of its auto-inits.

 [^4]: [`newest`](newest.md) can ease that `mv $(newest -n2 /t/|g nim) x.nim`.